 Dangers of growing indoors and why people grow for themselves.

 Many people have not waited for guidance and regulations from NYS to start their own home grow.
 Plenty of local enthusiasts took that March 31st 2021 date and just ran with it.
-While it is still currently illegal to cultivate cannabis at home, many of those who suffer from chronic conditions or simply just want to control the quality of their own medicine immediately put seeds into dirt.
-Thanks to websites, such as Youtube, and grow guides found at people’s local libraries, many jumped right in despite the Office of Cannabis Management (OCM) asking people to wait until 18 months after the first dispensary opens in New York - though there is still no projected date for legal dispensaries available.
+While medical home grow was just regulated as of October 5th 2022, is still currently illegal to cultivate cannabis at home for recreational purposes.
+Some simply want to control the quality of their own medicine and put seeds into dirt.
+Thanks to websites, such as Youtube, and grow guides found at people’s local libraries, many jumped right in despite the Office of Cannabis Management (OCM) asking people to wait until 18 months after the first dispensary opens in New York to start recreational home grow - though there is still no projected date for legal dispensaries available.
 In addition, the market is absolutely flooded right now with cheap cannabis, so why grow for yourself when you can obtain it with relative ease?

 When a local cannabis group, WNY Cannabis Society was polled, members say they are concerned with the quality of their medicine.
 Much of the cannabis coming in through the gray market is untested and often products that have been rejected by legal outlets for whatever reason, possibly even due to dangerous contaminants being discovered and then not allowed to be sold.
 “When it comes to growing your own (cannabis), you are in full control over what goes into your medicine” comment submitted anonymously on why they choose to grow their own cannabis.
 Also, many new growers are simply excited they can finally grow seemingly without risk of repercussions.
 Local law enforcement doesn’t see cannabis being a HUGE issue, and simply lack the desire or direction to enforce current laws.